tsouche/learn-kubernetes/tutorial-2-create-cluster.md

 I did not want to bother with porting the whole thing onto Windows, and I am really not familiar with coding on windows: looking for a *simple* way to meet his need, I finally resolved into setting up a VM with all the prerequisites (Ubuntu desktop, docker, GO, Kind, Kubectl...).

 I initially went the Vagrant way: however, for some reason, I felt it difficult to work out with a desktop linux, while everything works fine with server versions).
-So I eventually decided to setup the VM with VirtualBox, export the OVA VM image and make it available to students so that they can run the tutorial *as if they were running Kind on Linux*.
+So I eventually decided to setup the VM with VirtualBox, export the OVA VM image and make it available to students so that they can run the tutorial *as if they were running `kind` on Linux*.

 The VM was set:
 * from a Ubuntu 20.04 LTS base OS